faust64/pi8s/README.md

-Docker also complains about those, yet shows it as a warning and still starts containers - whereas I could not start etcd, initializing my first master with Crio.
+Docker also complains about those, yet shows it as a warning and still starts containers - whereas I could not start etcd, initializing my first master with cri-o.
 A workaround may be to build your own kernel.
-Wait for a fix.
-Note I haven't tried the cgroupfs driver.
-Testing docker, I did use the systemd driver as well.
+Or prefer the cgroupfs driver -- which, using Raspbian, would require enablig memory cgroups (in /boot/cmdline.txt).

 ### Docker Pool